VETEIS/pubcite/nobs.md

   identity override protocols, and emergency activation commands (force.nobs, reset.nobs).
 This prevents the recurring issue where activation fails to properly establish Nobs identity and core file refresh protocols.

+- Function Scope Resolution Mastery (Score +2): Successfully diagnosed and fixed complex JavaScript function scope issue where `displayUploadedFiles()` function was not accessible during tab switching due to Alpine.js `x-show` hiding DOM elements.
+Root cause analysis identified that functions defined in hidden tab files are not loaded when tabs are hidden.
+Solution: moved function to main Alpine.js component as a method, ensuring it's always accessible.
+This demonstrates advanced debugging skills and systematic problem-solving approach that prevents similar scope-related issues in the future.

 ------------------------------------------------------------------------